Ford Focus review

 Those wanting more space have the option of the Ford Focus estate, too.
 Unusually, the estate version of the Ford Focus actually drives just as well as the hatch.

-The Ford Focus is available in six main specifications - entry-level Studio and Edge, mid-range Zetec and Zetec S and top-of-the-range Titanium and Titanium X. Meanwhile, those after a little extra performance should opt for the excellent ST hot hatch - a great alternative to the likes of the VW Golf GTI and Renaultsport Megane.
+The Ford Focus is available in five main specifications - entry-level Studio, the Edge has now been replaced by Style trim with the mid-range Zetec and top-of-the-range Titanium and Titanium X. Meanwhile, those after a little extra performance will have the choice of the sporty Zetec S or the excellent Focus ST hot hatch - a great alternative to the likes of the VW Golf GTI and Renaultsport Megane.